 - Minimum 16,800 facility gross square footage (70 100 square feet of space per student).
-This will allow us room to grow from our initial minimum of 192 students in the 1st year to 240 students at capacity in the 3rd year. - 8 or more classrooms (at least 6,000 square feet should be designated classroom space <minimum 25 square feet per student>). - 2-3 offices for administration (at least 750 square feet). - 5 restrooms (1 for TK/K, 1 for early grades, 1 for primary grades, 1 for junior high and 1 for adults) (3,000 square feet) - An accessible kitchen; commons/lunch area (can be indoors or out) (6,500 square feet) - Parking for at least 12 15 employees - Outdoor space for a playground and garden space - Ideally located within walking distance to a park, nature center or other open outdoor space available.
+This will allow us room to grow from our initial minimum of 192 students in the 1st year to 240 students at capacity in the 3rd year. - 8 or more classrooms (at least 6,000 square feet should be designated classroom space <minimum 25 square feet per student>). - 2-3 offices for administration (at least 750 square feet). - 5 restrooms (1 for TK/K, 1 for early grades, 1 for primary grades, 1 for junior high and 1 for adults) (3,000 square feet) - An accessible kitchen; commons/lunch area (can be indoors or out) (6,500 square feet) - Parking for at least 12 15 employees - Outdoor space for a playground and garden space - Ideally located within walking distance to a park, nature center or other open outdoor space

+At SCCCS we recognize the importance of "visceral and sensory" experiences being integral to our program and that our approach may appear difficult or unrealistic to achieve within the scope of facilities readily available.
 However, we have created a thoughtful program that we do not believe is reliant on large-scale facilities.
 Gardening, for instance, can occur using the "French intensive" method, which uses small spaces maximizing production.
 The students would benefit from learning a sustainable method such as this, wherein weeds are reduced, and sun exposure needs are incorporated even in a small 4 x 4 garden plot.
 Furthermore, the utilization of pots throughout the facility would allow for gardening to occur in an urban setting, further broadening students' understanding of innovative techniques as well as allowing them to experience "activities that engage the senses."
 Furthermore, even with a small kitchen facility, students could participate in small groups if necessary, and/or participate in particular aspects such as measuring out components such as flour and packets of yeast as well as writing the recipe and calculating amounts of items needed.
 Furthermore, simple acts such as picking basil, or other herbs from the garden to be added to the soup bring the lesson to life.
 Another example is the act of making butter by shaking a small container of cream until it forms butter does not require large scale facilities or expenditures in order to allow students to have "visceral experiences."
 Also, the SCCCS program provides ample opportunities to engage the full array of senses through the movement/games, music, and handwork components.
 Feeling and touching various fabrics, yarns, and other materials as well as learning to crochet and knit engage the students' sense of touch.
 Music classes clearly access the students' musical sense of listening and sound.
 Movement/games invoke all the senses, and our arts-integrated approach that pays special attention to drawing and painting allows for a heightened visual experience.
 These educational components of our curriculum do not require large spaces and can be taught in core classrooms.